-Based on our extensive evaluations of more than a dozen models in different price ranges and hours of testing, our top overall pick for those on a budget is the Printrbot Simple Metal ($599), because it offers an easy-to-use entry into the world of 3D printing.
+Based on our extensive evaluations and hours of testing of more than a dozen models in different price ranges, our top overall pick for those on a budget is the M3D Micro 3D Printer ($499), because of its easy setup and approachable software.
 Those looking to print in a variety of materials should check out the LulzBot Mini ($1,350), which supports ABS, nylon, polycarbonate and polystyrene.
 3D-printing enthusiasts will like the more robust features introduced in the TAZ 6 from LulzBot ($2,200).

 To make it easier to know which 3D printer is right for you, here are a few things to look out for, along with more information on all of our top picks.

 What to Look for in a 3D Printer

 Printer type: There are two main types of 3D printers: FFM (fused filament manufacturing) and SLA (stereo lithography).
 FFM printers work by melting a plastic filament in a moving printhead to form the model.
 SLA printers use an ultraviolet (UV) laser to solidify a resin, focusing the laser to form the solid model.
 FFM printers are generally cheaper, simpler and easier to use, although SLA models like the $1,499 XYZprinting Nobel 1.0 are lowering the price difference.

 Printing materials: Whichever type of printer you choose, pay attention to the type of material it can use to print.
 The filament material used by FFM printers like the LulzBot TAZ 6 is available in several different materials, such as PLA (a brittle, biodegradable material), ABS (the same plastic used in Lego blocks), nylon, TPE (a soft, rubberlike material) and HDPE (a light, tough polystyrene).
 Many of these materials, particularly PLA and ABS, are available in a huge range of colors.
 Filaments come in two sizes: 1.75 mm and 3 mm, which are not interchangeable.